kreativan/opencart-admin-menu-ocmod/README.md

 # Opencart Custom Admin Menu
-This will add custom menu item in admin sidebar.
+This will add custom menu item in admin sidebar. tested on Opencart `Version 3.0.3.7`.

 ### How to install?